Prepare Your Baby’s Nursery with These Basics

 A perfect place to visit that is a one-stop-shop for essentials (and special extras and treats) is a local trade show.
 One that focuses on baby gear and helpful things for new and experienced parents.
 An event like The Baby Show in Toronto features big brand names and local artists and craftspeople alike.

 There are plenty of opportunities to learn while attending seminars and demos.
 Plus you can try out products, meet experts and ask questions.
 You can even connect with other parents.
 Even more so, there is entertainment, eating areas, complimentary massage and ultrasounds for expecting moms.
+After all, it can cost a lot to have a baby in this day and age.

 Do make a list for what you need for the nursery because it will be difficult to keep track of it all.
 It’s also helpful to divide these among your personal Must-Haves and Wants to ensure you get the necessities first before spending the rest of your budget on things that you can easily do without – but are soo cute, nonetheless!
 You can always request items in the Wants column for your baby shower or baby’s first Christmas or Hanukkah.